What is the Ewing family of tumors?

 - Extraosseous Ewing tumor (EOE): Extraosseous Ewing tumors start in soft tissues around bones, but they look and act very much like Ewing sarcomas in bones.
 They are also known as extraskeletal Ewing sarcomas.

 - Peripheral primitive neuroectodermal tumor (PPNET): This rare childhood cancer also starts in bone or soft tissue and shares many features with Ewing sarcoma of bone and EOE.
 Peripheral PNETs that start in the chest wall are known as Askin tumors.
 (Peripheral PNETs are similar to, but not quite the same as, PNETs of the brain and spinal cord.
-For more information on those tumors, see our document Brain and Spinal Cord Tumors in Children.)
+For more information on those tumors, see Brain and Spinal Cord Tumors in Children.)

 Researchers have found that the cells that make up Ewing sarcoma, EOE, and PPNET are very similar.
 They tend to have the same DNA (gene) abnormalities and share similar proteins, which are rarely found in other types of cancers.
 That’s why these 3 cancers are thought to develop from the same type of cells in the body.
 There are slight differences among these tumors, but they all get the same treatment.